drone/docs/content/secret/external/kubernetes.md

   Retrieve sensitive information from Kubernetes secrets.
 ---

 The Kubernetes Secret resource secures, stores, and controls access to tokens, passwords, certificates, and other secrets in modern computing.
-The Kubernetes Secrets [extension]({{< relref "/runner/extensions/kube.md" >}}) provides your pipeline with access to Kubernetes secrets.
+The Kubernetes Secrets <a href="/content/runner/extensions/kube.md">extension</a> provides your pipeline with access to Kubernetes secrets.

 <div class="alert alert-info">
 Kubernetes Secrets integration is provided by an extension and is only available if your system administrator has installed this <a href="/content/runner/extensions/kube.md">extension</a>.